ZJU-Automated-Reasoning-Group/lotus/docs/source/cfl/interleaved_dyck_approximation.rst

 On-demand refinement additionally analyzes unknown pairs one at a time.
 Set ``Options::run_on_demand`` to ``false`` when the stronger-grammar result is sufficient and lower latency is more important than the final refinement.

+The default eager tracing stores unary and binary derivation records during saturation, which can dominate memory on dense graphs.
+Setting ``Options::factorized_tracing`` to ``true`` skips those records and reconstructs the contributing edges from the saturated relations instead, trading recomputation time for lower memory use.

 See also :doc:`mutual_refinement` and :doc:`inter_dyck_graph_reduce`.